intmus/inttheory22-23/_03-triads-7chords-leadsheet/a1-triads.md

 - Second inversion: 6/4
   - the 5th of the chord is in the bass- The `6` and `4` refer to the simple intervals above the bass

-Of note, there are six different possible intervals in a triad, depending on the inversion: two 3rds, two sixths, one fourth, and one fifth.
+Of note, there are six different possible intervals in a triad, depending on the inversion: two thirds, two sixths, one fourth, and one fifth.
 These intervals always exist between the same two chord members.
-- The thirds exist between the root/third and third/fifth
+- The thirds exist between the root/third and third/fifth.
-- The sixths come when you invert these either of the thirds, so between the third/root and fifth/third
+- The sixths appear when you invert either of the thirds, so between the third/root and fifth/third.
-- The fifth always exists between root/fifth
+- The fifth always exists between root/fifth.
-- The fourth is the inversion of the fifth, so between fifth/root
+- The fourth is the inversion of the fifth, so between fifth/root.

 ### Triad voicings

-Using the next example, you should:
+Now that you understand the basic of triads and their inversions, we have to account for the variety of ways that they appear in music.
+When analyzing music, you must account for doubled pitches, implied harmonies, and a variety of spacings across the range of the performers; all of which can make it difficult to find the basic structure of the triad when looking at a musical score.

+We will start by dealing with the issue of spacing, and to do so we must understand how the *inversion* interacts with the chord's *voicing*.

+Look at the following example, and compare the closed and open voicings listed there.
+You should:
-- be able to explain how to turn any inverted and/or open-voiced triad into a root-position triad in a closed voicing
+- be able to succinctly describe the differences
+- create a process to convert any inverted and/or open-voiced triad into a root-position triad in closed voicing

 {% capture ex5 %}X:5
 T:Triad voicings